 If a Court doesn’t think that one of the parties is trying to take advantage of the other, though, an arbitration clause is likely to be enforced.
 In Keystone Food Holdings Ltd. v.
 Tyson Foods, Inc., a recent case in the Southern District of New York (which you can read here), two “sophisticated parties” got involved in a squabble over the sale price for the assets of a food company.
 Basically, the deal contained a complicated method for determining the final number.
-Tyson claimed it was $2.16.
+Tyson claimed it was $2.16 billion.
 Keystone claimed it was $2.5 billion.

 The sales agreement contained an arbitration clause appointing the major accounting firm KPMG to decide certain pricing disputes.
 The clause stated that, within 30 days of the referral, KPMG was required to deliver "a report setting forth such calculations and reasonably detailed explanations of each required adjustment, including the basis thereof."
 The clause also stated that “[KPMG’s] determination shall be final and binding upon Seller and Buyer, and absent manifest error, shall be deemed a final arbitration award that is binding on Buyer and Seller."